Geometric domains#

 Generally, users do not call directly the Domain

 .
-It is automatically called when it is required by some FEM/BEM calculations.
+It is automatically called when it is required by some FEM/BEM calculations (see the Fictitious domain method example).

 Domain operations#